 The international tax world changed on March 18, 2010 when the Foreign Account Tax Compliance Act was signed into law by the United States House of Representatives as part of the Hiring Incentives to Restore Employment (HIRE) Act.
 FATCA has created a reporting standard for US persons, foreign financial institutions and other institutions that have financial assets outside the US.
 Failure to comply can be very expensive.

 The crux of FATCA is that foreign financial institutions (FFIs) must search their customer records for evidence that US persons for tax purposes have an indicia, or indicator of a connection, to the United States.
-[See the list of indicia below.]
 The FFI is then required to have the owner of the account provide a W-8, if they are a foreign person for tax purposes, or a W-9 if they are a US person for tax purposes.
 The financial assets and identities of those US persons, and their family members who control financial assets, are shared with the Internal Revenue Service (IRS).

 Such individuals with offshore financial assets must report their financial assets to the IRS annually by submitting the informational return 8938.
-Any FFIs, or their government, that enters into an agreement with the IRS to supply the indicia of their customers may be subjected to 30 percent withholding on certain US sourced payments if they do not comply with FATCA rules.
-The taxpayers may be assessed a penalty noncompliance on their Form 8938.
+Any FFIs, or their governments, which enter into an agreement with the IRS to supply the indicia of their customers may be subjected to 30 percent withholding on certain US-sourced payments if they do not comply with FATCA rules.
+The taxpayers may be assessed a penalty for noncompliance on their Form 8938.

 The impetus for FATCA was financial scandal.
 The Swiss investment bank and financial services company UBS was revealed to have helped customers evade taxes.
 UBS was required to pay a $780 million fine to the US Department of the Treasury ($108 million of it went to the whistleblower who revealed client banking information, a violation of Swiss law, after over two years of imprisonment).
 The UBS scandal drove the need to increase required disclosure of financial assets held by US persons and their families outside the US.
 Previous reporting regimes had been essentially voluntary and ineffective.